vjanssens/woocommerce-dropbox/readme.txt

 > <br>
 > <strong>Free account:</strong> 20GB per day or 100,000 downloads before the link automatically expires<br>
 > <strong>Pro or Business account:</strong> 200GB per day before the link automatically expires (no limit on number of downloads)<br>
+> More information on the usage limits can be found [here](https://www.dropbox.com/help/4204).<br>
 > <br>
-> This plugin is in best use for PDF's, Text documents, Excel Documents etc. (not for video's or other large files)<br>
+> This plugin is in best use for PDF's, Text documents, Excel Documents etc. (not for video's or other large files).
-> More information on the usage limits can be found [here](https://www.dropbox.com/help/4204)

 = Development =
 Development takes place at [this GitHub Repository](https://github.com/vjanssens/woocommerce-dropbox)